mjhosseini/2-CRF-MWE/README.md

 -- B and b: the first word of a MWE

 -- I and i: a word continuing a MWE

+#### Supersenses:

+Each  noun  or  verb  expression  is  also  annotated with  a  supersense;   there  are  26  supersenses  for nouns  and  15  for  verbs.
+Only  the  first  word  of  a MWE receives a supersense tag.

 The input must be sentence and word tokenized and part-of-speech tagged (with the Penn Treebank POS tagset).
 To obtain automatic POS tags for tokenized text, we recommend the TurboTagger module within [TurboParser](http://www.cs.cmu.edu/~ark/TurboParser/) or the [TweetNLP Tagger](http://www.cs.cmu.edu/~ark/TweetNLP/).